Priyanshu631/product-gallery/README.md

 ## Your Very Own Product Gallery ...

 ## 🚀 Features
-- Dynamic SSR (Server Side Rendered) WebPages
+- Dynamic SSR (Server Side Rendered) WebPages.
-- Anonymous Cart Can Be Created Without Signing In
+- Anonymous Cart Can Be Created Without Signing In.
-- Google OAuth For SignIn Options And User-Specific Carts
+- Google OAuth For SignIn Options And User-Specific Carts.
-- Anonymous Carts Are Merged With User-Specific Carts When Signed In After Adding Items In Anonymous Cart First
+- Anonymous Carts Are Merged With User-Specific Carts When Signed In After Adding Items In Anonymous Cart First.
-- One-Click Routing Solution For Adding New Products
+- One-Click Routing Solution For Adding New Products.
-- Add-Product Button Only Pops Up When User Is Signed In And The Route Is Only Accessible For An ADMIN Type User
+- Add-Product Button Only Pops Up When User Is Signed In And The Route Is Only Accessible For An ADMIN Type User.
-- New Product Page's Automatically Generated With productId In The URL Params
+- New Product Page's Automatically Generated With productId In The URL Params.
-- Automated Cart Summary Page
+- Automated Cart Summary Page.
+- Clean UI For Better Visibility.
+- Database Transactions Employed To FailSafe Data Loss During An Erroneous Megre Of Carts.
+- Search Functionality Is Enforced Using URL Query Params.
+- Pagination's Implemented In A Similar Fashion Using URL Params.
+- Next.js Caching And Cookies Used For Faster Response Times And Local Data Storage.

 ## 📖 Table of Contents
 1. [Overview](#overview)